FasTnT/epcis/README.md

 # FasTnT EPCIS

-FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 repository written in C# using .NET Core 3.1, backed with PostGreSQL database.
+FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 repository written in C# using .NET Core 3.1 and backed with PostGreSQL database.

 ## Setup